dojo/docs/developer/design/loader.rst

 Prior to v1.7, dojo.js caused both the dojo loader and the dojo library bootstrap to be defined.
 This design has been refactored so that dojo.js now holds the loader and nothing else.
 In fact, it is possible to use dojo's loader and not load any of the dojo library.
-When the loader is evaluated in an application, if it is synchronous mode (the default for v1.x; I'll describe the various modes in xxx), it loads the dojo base API automatically.
+When the loader is evaluated in an application, if it is synchronous mode (the default for v1.x; I'll describe the various modes in `Modes of Operation`_), it loads the dojo base API automatically.
 Also, in synchronous mode, the Dojo legacy loader API (dojo.require and the rest) is fully defined and available.
 So, to load dojo, simply
 write: